ERNICommunity/erni-moods-android/README.md

 The best way to get up and running is to download the latest version of Android Studio.
 Currently version 1.0.x.

-Then checkout the newBuild branch.
+Then checkout the ``newBuild branch``.
 The build scripts have been changed on this branch to make it easier to work with the latest version of Android Studio.